 Students are given what looks like half a gingerbread man, and asked to colour it in and draw something else with it.
 If you search for this hashtag, you’ll see all sorts of cool creations – faces, dinosaurs, cats, football players.

-In class, I’d ask students to turn the image around a few times and discuss ideas with a partner.
-Then give students time to draw or colour in their creations.
+Ask students to turn the image around a few times and discuss ideas with a partner.
+Then give them time to draw or colour in their creations.
 Once they’ve finished, I’d display them around the room and ask students to explain what they drew and why.

 I’d love to see your work.
-If you do this with your class, or by yourself just for fun, share your work using #DrawingELT and copy me in.
+If you do this with your class, or by yourself just for fun, share your work using #DrawingELT and tag @EmilyBrysonELT.
 It would make my day!

 It is with great excitement that Clare Catchpole (of Express Yourself in English fame) and I launch the hashtag #drawingELT.